AlexWaygood/typeshed-stats/examples/example.md

 ### Stubtest settings in CI: *error on missing stub*
 Objects missing from the stub cause stubtest to emit an error in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*
-All files are excluded from the stricter pyright settings in CI.
+All files are tested with the stricter pyright settings in CI.

 ### Statistics on the annotations in typeshed's stubs for `tree-sitter`
 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-  - Annotated parameters: 22
+    - Annotated parameters: 25
-  - Unannotated parameters: 2
+    - Unannotated parameters: 0
     - Explicit `Any` parameters: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-  - Annotated returns: 50
+    - Annotated returns: 52
-  - Unannotated returns: 2
+    - Unannotated returns: 0
     - Explicit `Any` returns: 2
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
     - Annotated variables: 4
     - Explicit `Any` variables: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0

 <br>